roman-milk/roman-milk.github.io/pet-teacher.md

+===

- ****** Pet Teacher: Five Tasks ****** bysilkstockingslover© NOTE 1: I highly recommend you read part one if you haven't already.
+NOTE 1: I highly recommend you read part one if you haven't already.
 But to refresh your memory, or entice you to go read part one, here is a quite summary.
 In part one a happily married teacher is seduced by one of her tough pretty students and slowly her long lost and hidden sexual naughtiness is rekindled.
 In the end, she submits to the grade 12 eighteen year old and becomes her pet.
 A plot twist at the end adds a second woman...

  NOTE 2: Part one was strictly a lesbian tale.
 Part 2 includes toys, a glory hole and interracial sex.
 If any of that offends you please stop reading now.
 Part 3 will return with the continuation of her final lesbian submission.